wx-chevalier/Awesome-Lists-and-CheatSheets/ServerSideApplication/ApiRPC/GraphQL/GraphQL-Links.md

 * [Give it a REST: use GraphQL for your APIs!](https://medium.com/@davidcelis/give-it-a-rest-use-graphql-for-your-apis-40a2761e6336#.4shk2q5lq)

-## Case Study

-* [2018-How GraphQL Replaces Redux](https://hackernoon.com/how-graphql-replaces-redux-3fff8289221d): GraphQL is a server side query language.
-Redux is a client-side state management library.
-How could one replace the other?

 # Resource

 * [GraphQL Specification](http://facebook.github.io/graphql/October2016/): This is a Draft RFC Specification for GraphQL, a query language created by Facebook in 2012 for describing the capabilities and requirements of data models for client‐server applications.